Do I really need this? My old blogs don't have it, and they are fine.and

 My registrar won't allow long addresses, such as what you have for "Destination" / "Target" / "Points To".And we are learning that this requirement is going to be a problem for blog owners using some registrars, who can't provide this "CNAME" in their customers domains.

 Only you, the blog owner (and anybody who you trust, on your behalf), are able to install the certificate for your domain, into your domain DNS addresses.
-This helps Blogger help you keep your domain under your control - as long as you pay the yearly registration fee for your domain.
+Only you have access to both

 The domain ownership certificate has 3 keys.